tcrs/feedsdb/README.md

 are all stitched together using `pymupdf`.
 A ToC/Outline is added to the final PDF with an entry for each article to make it easy to jump to articles.

+By default (disable with `--no-append`) if the output PDF file already exists the selected articles will be appended to it rather than overwriting the whole thing.

 Caveats:

  - The arguments to `wkhtmltopdf` are largely hardcoded at the moment to match